 The central (zone 1) location of Shoreditch makes it ideal for transport in and around London, as well as further afield.
 It may even be the best-connected district in the capital!

 The large Liverpool Street rail station links the area with the South East of England and the London Underground on the Circle, Metropolitan, District, Hammersmith & City and Central lines.
 The Shoreditch High Street station sits on London Overground, and you’ll find Santander Cycles, taxis and other private transport options all over.
 The Transport for London infrastructure is impressive here but isn’t always needed – so much central is within walking distance, it may well suit you better to get going by foot!

-What’s the typical accommodation type in Shoreditch?
+What’s the typical Homestay accommodation in Shoreditch?